cherrycjkao/prompts/business_hr_recruitment/README.md

 ---

-**Recommendation:** The AI provides a final recommendation based on the analysis, offering guidance on the candidate’s suitability for the role.
+**📌Recommendation:** The AI provides a final recommendation based on the analysis, offering guidance on the candidate’s suitability for the role.
 This tool provides assistance only.
 Final decisions must be made by HR personnel.
 For detailed instructions and usage, please see the [examples.md](examples.md) file.